France-ioi/algorea-devdoc/groups/organizing-members.md

 3.
 A school teacher has 3 classes whose he is manager of.
-He wants to be able to create a super group with the students of his 3 classes so that he can give some common access to all his class.
+He wants to be able to create a super group with the students of his 3 classes so that he can give some common permissions to all his class.

 4.
 In the scenario 3, he wants to create a hidden group of weak students as in scenario 2.